-For a zoologist, career outlook will continue to grow between 2018 and 2028.
+For a zoologist, career outlook will continue to grow between 2020 and 2030.
 In the next 10-years, the zoologist job outlook is expected to grow by 5%.
 That’s as fast as the average for all occupations.
 Demand for zoologists will grow as human populations grow and climate change continues.
-Currently, there are about 19,300 zoologist jobs available.
-This number is projected to grow as 900 more jobs are introduced across the country.
+Currently, there are about 18,500 zoologist and wildlife biology jobs available.
+This number is projected to grow as 1,000 more jobs are introduced across the country.

 Still, wildlife specialists will face strong competition when seeking the zoologist job available to them.
 To stand out, eager young professionals should work to gain practical experience at internships, summer work placements, or volunteer jobs after graduation.